James Wolfe was an eighteenth century military commander famous for dying at Quebec

 Chronology/Biography of James Wolfe:

-1741: Appointed an ensign in the army aged fourteen.
+1741: Wolfe appointed an ensign in the army aged fourteen.

-1742: Wolfe went on the Rhine campaign with the Twelfth Foot (now the Suffolk Regiment).
+1742: He went on the Rhine campaign with the Twelfth Foot (now the Suffolk Regiment).

-1743: Fought at the Battle of Dettingen as an Adjutant where he had a horse shot from under him and was promoted to Lieutenant due to his bravery.
+1743: he fought at the Battle of Dettingen as an Adjutant where he had a horse shot from under him and was promoted to Lieutenant due to his bravery.

-1744: Received a commission in Barrel’s Regiment, now the 4th Kings Own.
+1744: Wolfe received a commission in Barrel’s Regiment, now the 4th Kings Own.

 1745: Took part as a Brigade-Major in the campaign to defeat the Jacobite army led by Bonnie Prince Charlie.
 Fought at the Battle of Falkirk as the Aid de Camp of General Hawley.

-1746: James Wolfe fought at the Battle of Culloden.
+1746: James Wolfe fought at the Battle of Culloden on 16th April.

-1747: Took part and was wounded in the Battle of Lauffeld under General Sir James Morduant.
+1747: He took part and was wounded in the Battle of Lauffeld under General Sir James Morduant.

 1749: Promoted to Major.